 AGATHA OF LITTLE NEON

-Agatha has lived every day of the last seven years with her sisters: they work together, laugh together, pray together.
+Agatha has lived every day of the last nine years with her sisters: they work together, laugh together, pray together.
 Their world is contained within the little house they share.
 The four of them are devoted to Mother Roberta and to their quiet, purposeful life.

 But when the parish goes broke, the sisters are forced to move.
 They land in Woonsocket, a former mill town now dotted with wind turbines.
 They head up a halfway house, where they live alongside castoffs like the jawless Tim Gary and the headstrong Lawnmower Jill.
 Agatha is forced to venture out into the world alone, to teach math at a local all-girls high school, where for the first time in years she will have to reckon with what she sees and feels all on her own.
 Who will she be if she isn't with her sisters?
 These women, the church, have been her home—or has she just been hiding?